divinity-m/Anti-Gravity/dev_logs.md

  - Fade + Slide in animation for music credits

 # Day 35 - Monday | In class work #
+Considering that the game is basically complete, I chose to add skins, which dont affect gameplay in any way.
+I added a new button in the title screen with the name "Skins" which swaps the gamestate to `skinSelect`, redirecting you to a screen where you can choose between two player skins.
+Just making a new skin took half of my class time, so I only had enough time left to code the menu and buttons for the skins.
+Tommorrow, I plan to make the player required to unlock the second skin by placing a key in Level 8.

 ### Things Added:
+ - Player Skins